This is now in your Top Picks!

 Kite Beach Dubai

 Kite Beach was the first Dubai beach to open a disability access ramp and offer accessible bathroom stalls.
-It has a parking lot with flat access to the beach area too, while a paved path and a firm mat lead across the sand so that wheelchair users can easily reach the waterfront.
-In addition, there is a long, flat, smooth path that runs along the beach, and further paved, flat surfaces that lead to various seating areas and food trucks for a quick bite, for example at homegrown foodie favourite Salt.
+It has a parking lot with flat access to the beach area too, while a paved path and a firm mat help you get across the sand so wheelchair users can easily reach the waterfront.
+In addition, a long, flat, smooth path runs along the beach and further paved and levelled tracks lead to various seating areas and food trucks like homegrown favourite Salt for a quick bite.

 3